Wedding Photography at Morden Park House, Merton

 You’ll exit the room into the ornate, marble-paved entrance hall, with a grand staircase, pillars, and mirrors.
 This lends itself immediately to posed couple shots, and some time may be spent here, depending on the next wedding.
 Then, I assemble the guests outside the front door, ready for the couple to exit for their confetti sequence.

-A confetti sequence can look great regardless of how many or how few guests you have throwing it.
+A confetti sequence can look great regardless of how many or how few guests throw it.
 If you’re in doubt, do it!

-The venue allows wedding confetti, creating a stunning photo sequence against a beautiful backdrop.
+The venue allows time for wedding confetti, creating a stunning photo sequence against a beautiful backdrop.

 Merton Register Office FAQs